Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Golden Retrievers are one of the most popular breeds of dogs in America.
 However, there are a few myths about these animals that people need to be aware of.
 For example, many people believe that Golden Retrievers never bite—but this is not true.

 Golden Retrievers are generally considered to be one of the friendliest dog breeds, but even so, like all dogs, Goldens can bite if they are provoked.
 If you are worried about your Golden Retriever biting, you’re not alone.
-Although Golden retrievers are not particularly aggressive, these dogs may bite if they feel threatened, have not been trained, or if are being mistreated.
-There are a few things you need to know in order to keep your dog calm, and content, and prevent them from biting others.
+Although Golden Retrievers are not particularly aggressive, these dogs may bite if they feel threatened, have not been trained, or are being mistreated.
+There are a few things you need to know to keep your dog calm, and content, and prevent them from biting others.

 While an individual dog may nip at people or other animals from time to time, Golden Retrievers are not known for their unpredictable behavior.
-This article will explore what potential owners need to know about this breed in order to make an informed decision on whether or not to bring one into their home.
+This article will explore what potential owners need to know about this breed to make an informed decision on whether or not to bring one into their home.

 Divider 7How Common Are Golden Retriever Bites?